Riot in His Veins - Part 1

 “It’s Quennis!”

-The king slumped into a crying fit.
-As if that name was the keystone of a dam built to hold back his former weakness, and now the whole thing had burst.
-Kavel patted him gingerly on the cheek in a twisted vision of a caring parent.
+The king slumps into a crying fit.
+As if the name was the keystone of a dam built to hold back his former weakness, and now the whole thing had burst.
+Kavel pats him gingerly on the cheek, a twisted vision of a caring parent.

 “Yeah, I thought it was gonna be something like that.”

 “What are you going to do to me?”
-Quennis pleaded through snotty tears.
+Quennis pleads through snotty tears.

-Kavel backed away from him, willing the remaining glass around him to appear as if it were being juggled by his hands.
+Kavel backs away from him, willing the remaining glass around him to appear juggled by his hands.

 “Well, I’m only here to send a message.”

-Quennis dared himself to believe in mercy, imploring, “Message received loud and clear!
+Quennis dares himself to believe in mercy, imploring, “Message received loud and clear!
 Astelum, I won’t pull shit like this ever again.”

-Kavel’s brow wrinkled, and then so did Quennis’s.
+Kavel’s brow wrinkles, and then so does his.

-“Oh, I think you’re misunderstanding me,” Kavel cooed, the temperature of the room dropping a dozen degrees at the iciness.
+“Oh, I think you’re misunderstanding me,” Kavel purrs, the temperature of the room drops a dozen degrees at the iciness.

-Quennis muttered to himself a few panicked no-no-nos, I-don’t-want-to-dies, and even a mommy or two.
-His eyes locked onto Kavel’s to find any hope there, and instead he found himself looking into that abyss.
+Quennis mutters to himself a few panicked no-no-nos, I-don’t-want-to-dies, and even a mommy or two.
+His eyes lock onto Kavel’s to find any hope there, and instead he finds himself looking into that abyss.
 Looking at the solitary truth that from birth until now, it was all a mistake.